jasm37/RKNeuralNet/README.md

 # Runge Kutta neural network implementation
 Small implementation of a Runge Kutta Neural Network.
-It learns the behaviour of dynamical systems and its inner differential equations.
-This way it can make predictions in time but also describe intrinsic behaviour of the dynamics.
+This neural network learns the behaviour of dynamical systems and its inner differential equations.
+This way it can make predictions in time but also describe intrinsic behaviour of the dynamics, such as attractors.

 ## Libraries (Python 3.5):
   - TensorFlow (<1.4): To train neural networks